Recording your own voice-over 🎤

 Want to add in voice-over to your video?
-You can either hire a profession or even record the voice-over yourself.
+You can either hire a professional or even record the voice-over yourself.
 Here are some tips to sound like a professional:

 - Read your text in a conversational tone.
 It will sound a whole lot more friendlier.
 Speak slow enough you can annunciate every word and quick enough for it to sound dynamic.